plausible/docs/docs/sites-api.md

 **event_name** <Required /> only if _goal_type_ is set to `event`

-Actual value of your the event name of your goal
+Actual value of the event name of your goal

 <hr / >